h-hahn/west-coast-eez/README.md

 **Exclusive Economic Zones**
 * Designate maritime boundaries using Exclusive Economic Zones off of the west coast of US from [Marineregions.org](https://www.marineregions.org/eez.php).

-The data was too large to push to this repository, so download the data [here](https://drive.google.com/file/d/1u-iwnPDbe6ZK7wSFVMI-PpCKaRQ3RVmg/view?usp=sharing) and save it locally.
+The data was too large to push to this repository, so download the data [here](https://drive.google.com/file/d/1u-iwnPDbe6ZK7wSFVMI-PpCKaRQ3RVmg/view?usp=sharing) and save it locally into a data folder.
+The data folder is already added to the .gitignore file as 'data/'.

 ## Structure
 The structure of the repo is as follows: